 Ms. Coates in a member of the Board of Directors at the University of San Diego Supply Chain Management Institute.
 She earned a BS in Business at Arizona State University and an MBA at the University of San Diego.
 She resides in Silicon Valley.

-Her work in these areas has taken her to over twenty countries including Mexico, Japan, Taiwan, Singapore, India and The Philippines, where she met wonderful people, tried fantastic food and learned more about the local culture.
+Her work in these areas has taken her to over forty countries including Mexico, Japan, Taiwan, Singapore, India, Laos, Cambodia, Thailand, and The Philippines, where she met wonderful people, tried fantastic food, and learned more about the local culture.
 As much as she enjoys working in and with other countries and helping their economies she is extremely interested in bringing manufacturing back to the US.
 About reshoring and international work, she believes that a healthy balance is not only possible but necessary.

 Joel has more 40 years of experience as a supply chain executive, educator, consultant and public speaker.
 Joel has delivered hundreds of presentations and workshops around the world and is frequently sought out as a SME by WSJ, The Economist, USA Today, and numerous trade publications / journals about reshoring and other topics.